 The retail landscape has probably changed more in the past year than in the past decade.
 While e-commerce has been disrupting traditional brick-and-mortar retail for more than a decade, nothing could have prepared retailers for the disruptions and uncertainties that emerged in 2020.
 The combined impact of the Covid pandemic, supply chain constraints, and shifting consumer expectations have created high levels of uncertainty, variability, and complexity within supply chains.

-As communities grappled with implementing lockdowns and public safety measures, retailers had to immediately pivot to new planning scenarios, distribution channels, and fulfillment methods to both meet consumer needs and comply with COVID restrictions.
-As a result, omnichannel distribution models, which bring together traditional retail sales and D2C sales through brand stores and digital avenues, took center stage for many retailers.
+As communities grappled with implementing lockdowns and public safety measures, retailers had to immediately pivot to new planning scenarios, distribution channels, and fulfillment methods to meet consumer needs and comply with COVID restrictions.
+As a result, omnichannel distribution models combined traditional retail and D2C sales through brand stores and digital avenues took center stage for many retailers.

-But as economies now slowly emerge from the peak of the pandemic, there will be continued opportunities for omnichannel, specifically in e-commerce and direct-to-consumer (D2C) channels.
-For example, a retailer’s direct consumer interaction can result in:
+But as economies slowly emerge from the pandemic’s peak, there will be continued opportunities for omnichannel, specifically in e-commerce and direct-to-consumer (D2C) channels.
+For example, a retailer’s direct consumer interaction can result in the following:

 - Creating a tailored brand experience.

 - Greater product ranges that can be offered.